rachfop/takomo-docs/docs/stacks/parameter-resolvers.md

     region: eu-west-1
 ```

 For the **SrcBucket** parameter, we need to specify the `commandRole` property because the source stack is located in a different account.
-We don't need to specify the `region` because the both stacks are located in the same region.
+We don't need to specify the `region` because both stacks are located in the same region.

-For the **AssetsBucket** parameter, we must specify the `region` but not the `commandRole` because the stacks are located in the same account but in different regions.
+For the **AssetsBucket** parameter, we must specify the `region` but not the `commandRole` because the stacks are located in the same account but different regions.

 ### Secret

-Secret resolver reads value from a stack secret configured within the same Takomo project.
-The stack that defines the secret is referred as the source stack, and the stack that is using the resolver is referred as the target stack.
+Secret resolver reads a value from a stack secret configured within the same Takomo project.
+The stack that defines the secret is referred to as the source stack, and the stack using the resolver is referred to as the target stack.

 The source stack automatically becomes the target stack's dependency.